rjadr/django-pdf-flipbook/README.md

     cMapUrl: url + "cmaps/",
 ```
 ## 'not authorized' policy error
 If you get a 'not authorized' policy error when uploading a pdf, this has to do with recent changes to ImageMagick.
 A workaround can be found [here](https://github.com/HazyResearch/fonduer/issues/170).
-Then restart apache.
+Restart apache afterwards.